 But in reality, it’s a compromise - and we just couldn’t just accept that.
 True to our word, we ended up with an all-natural, safe, no-compromise Timber litter for even the most discerning cats and owners.

-Unlike pine or clay, Timber Kitty is 100% organic and safe for our felines – as a bonus, it's also biodegradable and can even be used as fertilizer for non-edible plants!
+Unlike sand or clay, Timber Kitty is 100% organic and safe for our felines – as a bonus, it's also biodegradable and can even be used as fertilizer for non-edible plants!

 So why make the switch?

 - Made of recycled timber, our litter contains no chemicals whatsoever.